2. The Mosaic Hub¶

 The App Window is split with the dynamic map on the right and the temporal and spatial configuration options on the left.
 Users can scroll and zoom into the map to focus on an area of interest.

-- Uploading a Google KML/KMZ file or an ESRI shapefile (coordinates must be in WGS84); the upload button is located on the second tab in the area selection menu of the configuration menu
+- Uploading a kml or kmz shape file; the upload button is located on the second tab in the area selection menu of the configuration menu.

-- Entering the area boundaries in WKT format (see Fig. 2.6: WKT Example; note that in WKT the first and last co-ordinates must be identical to close the polygon
+- Entering the area boundaries in WKT format (see Fig. 2.7: WKT Example; note that in WKT the first and last co-ordinates must be identical to close the polygon.

 The definition of the compositing period is done in the temporal period section of the configuration menu.
 Five different compositing periods can be selected: year, season, month, 10-day, day.
 For each of these compositing periods, pre-defined periods can be selected by choosing the desired option in the corresponding tabs.
 Unavailable periods are disabled and marked in grey colour.
 In the 10-day and the day tabs, one can select months and years from drop-down lists.
 The forward and backward scrolling can be done by clicking on the arrow symbol.